 • Olive Oil – Regular olive oil works, no need to grab the extra virgin olive oil..

-Vertical Spit – This recipe calls for stacking the meat, just like you’d see at a restaurant, and roasting it until fully cooked.
+• Vertical Spit – This recipe calls for stacking the meat, just like you’d see at a restaurant, and roasting it until fully cooked.
 Unless you have one of those old-school rotisseries from the ’90s (too many memories), you’ll need a simple vertical spit.
-Luckily, they’re pretty affordable and easy to find right HERE.
+Luckily, they’re pretty affordable and easy to find right HERE (affiliate link).

-Marinate the Chicken – In a small bowl, combine the shawarma seasoning spices: turmeric, onion powder, coriander, cumin, smoked paprika, sweet paprika, cayenne pepper, allspice, oregano, and cardamom.
+1. Marinate the Chicken – In a small bowl, combine the shawarma seasoning spices: turmeric, onion powder, coriander, cumin, smoked paprika, sweet paprika, cayenne pepper, allspice, oregano, and cardamom.
 Place the chicken in a large bowl with the tomato paste, grated garlic, lemon juice, and olive oil.
-Mix to combine, then add the spice mixture and mix again, making sure the spices are evenly distributed throughout.
+Mix to combine, then add the spice mixture and mix again, making sure the spices are evenly distributed throughout the marinade.

 Cover and refrigerate for at least 1 hour, preferably overnight for the best flavor.

-Stack + Roast – When ready to cook, preheat the oven to 375°F. Assemble the spit, then stack the chicken thighs one by one, rotating each piece to create an even, balanced stack.
-Place a tomato on top, and scatter the roughly chopped onions at the base.
+2. Stack + Roast – When ready to cook, heat oven to 375°F. Assemble the spit, then stack the chicken thighs one by one, rotating each piece to create an even, balanced stack.
+Place a tomato on top, and scatter the roughly quartered onion at the base.

 layering on the spit